PieterPenninckx/resource-management-in-rust/src/an-example-of-providing-a-resource-in-rust.md

 This function takes an `&mut self` parameter.
 It indicates that this function is restricted to references as mutable only.
-Refferences as immutable cannot be passed to this function (because they have a different data type).
+References as immutable cannot be passed to this function (because they have a different data type).
 In this way, access to write a byte to a file is restricted to references as mutable.
 So you can only write to a file if you borrow it as mutable, not as immutable.